 - It is quite hot both on the ground and inside the canyon.
 Make sure you are wearing comfortable clothes and sensible walking shoes/sandals.

 - There is no shade outside the canyon.
 So carry a cap, sunglasses and a bottle of water.
-You are not allowed to take any bags / large backpack in the canyon in order to protect the walls of the canyon.
+You are not allowed to take any bags / large backpacks in the canyon in order to protect the walls of the canyon.

 - There is no clean toilet facility around that area.
 Only pits with no running water.
 Nothing much can be done but to chin up, stop your breath for a few seconds and finish your job quickly.